luxtorpeda-dev/packages/README.md

 To see a list of supported titles, go to https://luxtorpeda-dev.github.io/packages.html

 The runtime version of the luxtorpeda client will contain the most up to date versions of engines.
-The "original" client will eventually be removed.

 Want a specific game?